 Deciding to use a workflow engine is useful in many ways.
 For example, it provides you solid documentation for your business process.
-So, a new developer will be able to understand it just by looking at it.
+Therefore, a new developer will be able to understand it just by looking at it.

 Workflow engine’s benefits

-These are a few reasons why using a workflow engine can be beneficial to your software development activities:
+To sum up, these are a few reasons why using a workflow engine can be beneficial to your software development activities:

 - Meta-programming made easier – Keeping your rules as data will also enable easier meta-programming.
 You’ll be able to write code to analyze the data, and, further on, insert more in a complex way.